 One of the technologies that can help to make storage more accessible is the "supergrid".
-It is forecast that RETs will continue to expand, and their share in providing renewable solutions to global energy supply will gradually rise.

 4. Scenarios on the future role of RETs in energy systems

 Many scenarios have been developed to determine potential RET deployment rates in the future.
 However, it is difficult to forecast the future rate of technological progress in RETs and of the scaling up of pilot projects in various places.
 These will depend somewhat on future policy choices and on the scale of investments made in research, development and demonstration, as well as on deployment subsidies (discussed in chapter III).
 Future trends in conventional energy prices will also strongly influence the price competitiveness and deployment of RETs.
 In this context, the possibility that the world may be approaching a period of "peak oil" is an important consideration.
 Box 2.7 presents a summary of energy scenarios for the future.
 Under most scenarios, including those presented by the IEA (2010a), coal, oil and gas are likely to remain the predominant sources of energy until 2030 or 2035.
 Nuclear energy is also expected to be a significant source, but will gradually decline in importance.
 However, safety concerns arising in the wake of the recent nuclear reactor accident in Fukushima, Japan, may affect future trends in the use of nuclear energy.